kobotoolbox/docs/source/kobocollect-android.md

 -   You will now be asked to input the **URL**, **Username**, and **Password**, and then select **Add**.
 For the URL, you must select from the two **KoboToolbox** servers.
-If you created your user account on the general use server, the URL is `https://kc.kobotoolbox.org`.
-If your user account is on the Humanitarian server (OCHA), the URL is `https://kc-eu.kobotoolbox.org`.
+If you created your user account on the Global Server, the URL is `https://kc.kobotoolbox.org`.
+If your user account is on the European Union Server, the URL is `https://kc-eu.kobotoolbox.org`.

 ![Server Settings](/images/kobocollect_android/server_settings.png)